Lochdale, Burnaby

-Lochdale is a single-family neighbourhood in the north-eastern part of Burnaby, near Burnaby Mountain.
+Lochdale is a single-family neighbourhood in the northeastern part of Burnaby, Canada, near Burnaby Mountain.
 It lies between Kensington Ave to the west and Duthie Ave to the east.
 Hastings Street marks its northern limits while Halifax Street closes the rectangle in the south.
 Additionally, a large hillside residential area between Burnaby Mountain Parkway and Greystone Drive also belongs to Lochdale.
 Several major thoroughfares connecting north and south run through this neighbourhood - the earlier mentioned Kensington Avenue, Duthie Avenue, and Sperling Avenue.

 Similar to neighbouring Parkcrest and Montecito (also known as Sperling-Broadway), Lochdale's elevation gradually subsides southwards where it approaches Burnaby Lake which gave this old neighbourhood its Scottish name.